 VM-01 definition of “Qualified Actuary”:

 The term “qualified actuary” means an individual who is qualified to sign the applicable statement of actuarial opinion in accordance with the Academy qualification standards for actuaries signing such statements and who meets the requirements specified in the Valuation Manual.

-(Model #820 definition.)
+A qualified actuary must meet the specific qualification standard for providing a NAIC Annual Statement Opinion.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)